firebuild/firebuild/src/common/fbb/README_FBB.txt

-The debugger method has to have the name "fbbns_debug_type", whereas "fbbns" is the actual namespace, and "type" is the type we're talking about.
+The debugger method has to have the name "fbbns_debug_type", whereas "fbbns" is the actual namespace, and "type" is the type we're talking about, with ' ' and ':' characters replaced by '_'.
 For example, in fbbcomm.def we overwrite the debugger of type "mode_t" by adding "mode_t" to the "types_with_custom_debugger" array and defining the "fbbcomm_debug_mode_t" function.

 The debugger method takes two parameters: the stdio stream to print to, and the value to print.